 I have long been a fan of Nigel Slater, his books having been instrumental in my initial forays into the kitchen, along with Nigella Lawson and, dare I say it, the Australian Women’s Weekly.
 One of my favourite cookbooks would have to be Appetite, a hefty book filled with amazingly delicious recipes but provided in a manner that encourages the cook to develop some intuition in the kitchen.
 Rather than call for, say,

 The following recipe is inspired by one from Nigella Christmas, a book which is always a great source of comfort and inspiration to me at this time of the year.
 Nigella Christmas is a colourful and calorie-filled collection of recipes which are ideal at Christmas, but also for parties and entertaining in general.
-Oftentimes throughout the year, I find myself cooking from this book whenever we have a large gathering, particularly since a

 As soon as the street vendors start setting up their chestnut-roasting stations in Zurich, I know that Christmas is around the corner.
 I adore these roasted beauties, their sweet and fluffy interior making for the perfect street snack when you need something warm and filling.
 Sometimes when the air is bitingly cold, a little bag of roasted chestnuts is the perfect excuse to warm your hands while you are waiting for your tram.